Fortify to Increase Productivity

 In children, iron deficiency limits physical growth and mental development, and these losses are never recovered.
 Children who do not reach their full physical and academic potential will have limited future opportunities.

-Folic acid (vitamin B9) is included in fortification to help prevent neural tube defects.
-Spina bifida is the most common of these birth defects.
+Folic acid (vitamin B9) is included in fortification to help prevent brain and spine birth defects, also known as neural tube defects.
+Spina bifida is a common example.
 Spina bifida cannot be cured, and it leads to some level of paralysis and bowel and bladder control problems.

 A study of 88 people in Germany with spina bifida found that physiotherapy was the most used healthcare resource, and more than half the study participants used a wheelchair .
 The authors concluded that their care givers "might have to either adjust their careers overall or adjust their working schedule, resulting in productivity losses" .

 Haas, Jere D., and Brownlie, Thomas IV., Iron Deficiency and Reduced Work Capacity: A Critical Review of the Research to Determine a Causal Relationship.
 American Society for Nutritional Sciences.
-2001, 131:676S-690S.
+2001.

 Gross, Scott, et al., c., Impact of Spina Bifida on Parental Caregivers: Findings from a Survey of Arkansas Families.
-Journal of Child and Family Studies, 18:October 2009: 574-581.
+Journal of Child and Family Studies, 2009.

 Van Nooton, F.E., et al., Resource Utilization and Productivity Loss in Persons with Spina Bifida - An Observational Study of Patients in a Tertiary Urology Clinic in Germany.
-European Journal of Neurology, 7 August 2014; doi: 10:1111/ene.12524.
+European Journal of Neurology, 2014.

 The global estimate for 'Disability Adjusted Life Years' for iron deficiency: A loss of 25.9 million years.